fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 > *Note:* Currently, the spec (§12.4) specifies for `#nowarn`:
     <br/>"For signature (.fsi) files and implementation (.fs) files, turns off warnings within this lexical scope.
     For script (.fsx or .fsscript) files, turns off warnings globally."
     <br/>The current compiler, however, ignores the lexical scope and disables the warnings until end of file.
-For compatibility reasons, we keep it that way. <br/>For script files, we propose to use the new rules, which technically is a breaking change, see also the [Alternatives](#alternatives) section.
+For compatibility reasons, we keep it that way. <br/>For script files, we propose to use the new rules.
+This is technically is a breaking change, see also the [Alternatives](#alternatives) section.

 > *Note:* Currently, the compiler service considers a `#nowarn` somewhere in a file as valid everywhere in this file.
 We consider this a bug that will be fixed.